Hdoc1509/hrc/README.md

 </div>

-Simple and extensible components for your React app.
+Simple and extensible components with minimalistic design.

 ## Packages